Nebraska Revised Statute 17-140

 Signs and handbills; regulation.

-A second-class city shall have power to regulate and prevent the use of streets, sidewalks, and public grounds for signs, sign posts, telegraph or other poles, racks, posting of handbills and advertisements.
+A city of the second class shall have the power to regulate and prevent the use of streets, sidewalks, and public grounds for signs, sign posts, racks, and the posting of handbills and advertisements.

 - Laws 1881, c.
 24, § 1, p.
 197;